stonerl/nova-prettier-extension/prettier.novaextension/README.md

 - **Plugin Usage:** Utilizes Prettier and any plugins installed in your project, or defaults to the built-in Prettier and plugins if none are installed.

+This extension can be used as a drop-in replacement for the original [Prettier Extension](https://extensions.panic.com/extensions/alexanderweiss/alexanderweiss.prettier/).
+You can freely switch between both; just make sure that you only have one enabled at a time.

 ## Bundled plugins

 - ✅ **[@prettier/plugin-php](https://github.com/prettier/plugin-php)**